aswingopakumar98/UrlRedirectApp/README.md

 # UrlRedirectApp
-A web application to redirect shortened urls to long urls.Used .netcore webapi ,sql server,angular
+A web api to redirect shortened urls to long urls.Used .netcore webapi ,sql server